Azure/azure-powershell/src/ResourceMover/docs/Invoke-AzResourceMoverCommit.md

 ```

 ### -MoveResource
-Gets or sets the list of move resources ARM id's.
+Gets or sets the list of resource Id's, by default it accepts move resource id's unless the input type is switched via moveResourceInputType property.

 ```yaml
 Type: System.String[]